microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SystemsExtensionsProviders.md

 # Systems, Extension Services and Data Providers

 In the Mixed Reality Toolkit, many of the features are delivered in the form of services.
-Services are grouped into three primary categories; systems, extension services and data providers.
+Services are grouped into three primary categories: systems, extension services and data providers.

 ## Systems